BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks qualify for OAA Structured Learning hours

-Join us as we hear from Sue Jean Chung as she shares her story, experiences, and challenges she overcame as an Asian Female architect and founder.
+We heard from Sue Jean Chung as she shared her story, experiences, and challenges she overcame as an Asian Female architect and founder.

-The session will focus on Sue Jean’s insights on how to develop leadership and garner respect from Construction Managers, City Officials, and Clients – skills that can be applied to any stage in one’s professional development or any phase of a project.
+The session focused on Sue Jean’s insights on how to develop leadership and garner respect from Construction Managers, City Officials, and Clients – skills that can be applied to any stage in one’s professional development or any phase of a project.

-This session will be held in a hybrid format, tickets will be available for in-person (Mask-friendly environment) and online attendance (via Zoom).
+This session was held in a hybrid format, tickets were available for in-person (Mask-friendly environment) and online attendance (via Zoom).
 Event schedule and location details below.

 Studio JCI provides creative solutions to design challenges, adding value throughout the building process to create elevated architecture.
 Their work is a culmination of intensive study, from aesthetic concept and market feasibility to functional programming and building performance.